darlingtonogbuefi/microsoft-intune-cicd/README.md

-# End-to-End CI/CD Pipeline for Scripts Deployment with Intune
+# End-to-End CICD pipeline to test, deploy and assign scripts in Microsoft Intune

 ## Overview